sarithpeiris/PowerShell/readme.md

 ## Troubleshooting
 - Game process not detected: confirm $gameName equals the process name in Task Manager (no .exe).
-- Permission errors: run PowerShell as Administrator or adjust folder permissions.
 - Spaces in paths: ensure paths are quoted in the script.
 - Timeout: increase $startTimeoutSeconds if the launcher takes longer.
 - Debugging: temporarily add Write-Host statements or remove Set-PSDebug -Trace 1 for cleaner output.